 Saving money and time on lunches for kids became a challenge for us as our children entered school.
-Littlest easily munches on leftovers and odds and ends from the fridge, but the older children are off bright and early along with their snacks, drinks, lunches, papers, and all.
-We are told that school lunches are “cheaper than anything you can make at home”, but at almost $3 a meal, I disagree.
+It’s easy to munch on leftovers and odds and ends from the fridge, but it’s a different story when the children are off bright and early along with their snacks, drinks, lunches, papers, and all.
+We are told that school lunches are “cheaper than anything you can make at home”, but at $3 per school meal, I disagree.
 Of course, there is the free and reduced meal program: many qualify, but not everyone desires to accept it.

 So, just how are we saving on our school kids’ lunches?
 Here are the top five ways:

 1. Pack It